 Image Credits - Pinterest

-The uncertainty of the COVID situation has led to make wedding postponements since 2018.
-To-be-married couples are stressed as they are witnessing a whirlwind of emotions due to the pandemic.
-Understanding the roller coaster ride that our real couples have experienced, we bring forth valuable insights from Dr Santosh Bangar, Senior Consultant – Psychiatry at Global Hospitals in Parel, Mumbai on how to deal with wedding postponement anxiety.
+Understanding the roller coaster ride that our couples might experience during this time, we bring forth valuable insights from Dr Santosh Bangar, Senior Consultant – Psychiatry at Global Hospitals in Parel, Mumbai on how to deal with wedding postponement anxiety.

 - Low mood